STealthy-and-haSTy/SublimeScraps/plugins/README.md

 ### What they do

+ * [clear_console.py](clear_console.py) is a simple plugin that implements a command that lets you clear the Sublime Text console.
+This is done by manipulating the setting that controls how much history can be kept in the console.
+The setting used was added in Sublime Text 4.

  * [double_click.py](double_click.py) is an example of how to use the Sublime API to emulate a double click somewhere in the view.
 This involves converting a caret position offset to window coordinates and calling a built in command that handles mouse clicks.
 This is useful for cases where double clicking would otherwise be the only way to access some functionality, but one doesn't want to have to move a hand off the keyboard to the mouse.

+ * [insert_to_column.py](insert_to_column.py) is a sample that was made for someone so grumpy they never came back to say thanks, but their loss may be your gain!
+It implements a command that causes whitespace to be inserted at every cursor until it hits a specific column.
+Aligning columns and table entries just got a bit easier.

+ * [eof_context.py](eof_context.py) is an example of implementing a custom key binding context, which is used to control when a key binding should be active.
+This one implements a context that lets you know if the cursor is in the last line of the file or not.

  * [find_results_copy.py](find_results_copy.py) is an example of seamlessly expanding the capabilities of Sublime to make it work the way you want.
 This